 Western wheatgrass is a perennial grass that forms extensive creeping rhizomes.
-It occurs on a wide variety of sites, and increases in percent cover with increased soil water and decreases in percent cover in dry conditions.
+It occurs on a wide variety of sites, and acts both as an increaser under increased soil water and a decreaser in dry conditions.
 Coupland and Johnson (1965) found that the rhizomes don't often exceed 30 cm and occur in the top 15 cm of soil.
 The fibrous roots can reach a maximum depth of 150 cm in upland sites.
-Western wheatgrass is salt tolerant and an early colonizer of disturbed sites.